tgrogers/accel-sim-framework/project.part1.md

 ## Introduction to GPU Simulation

-In this assignment we will introduce you to a GPU Simulators: Accel-Sim (https://accel-sim.github.io) and GPGPU-Sim Accel-Sim is a trace-based simulation framework that uses another simulator GPGPU-Sim (http://gpgpu-sim.org) as it's core performance model.
+In this assignment we will introduce you to a GPU Simulators: Accel-Sim (https://accel-sim.github.io) and GPGPU-Sim.
+Accel-Sim is a trace-based simulation framework that uses another simulator GPGPU-Sim (http://gpgpu-sim.org) as it's core performance model.
 Documentation on how to use Accel-Sim can be found in the readme's associated with with the github repo - however we will cover the main points you need here.
 There are a variety of documentation sources for GPGPU-Sim, including a somewhat dated manual (http://gpgpu-sim.org/manual).